Search

 Karen Kramer, The Stuart W. and Elizabeth F. Pratt Curator of Native American and Oceanic Art and Culture

-Kramer co-directs PEM's innovative Native American Fellowship program, which provides training for rising Native American leaders in the museum, cultural and academic sectors.
-Kramer served as President, Vice-President, and as board member for the Native American Art Studies Association from 2003 to 2015.
-She worked on three inaugural exhibitions at the Smithsonian's National Museum of the American Indian and for National NAGPRA.
-Kramer earned her M.A. in Anthropology from George Washington University, and her B.A. in Anthropology from the University of Denver.
-She is a Ph.D. candidate in American Studies at Harvard University, pursuing a dissertation that will focus on Indigenous public art, arts-based critiques of settler colonialism, and cultural memory in the American public sector.
+Kramer earned her M.A. in Anthropology from George Washington University and her B.A. in Anthropology from the University of Denver.
+She is a doctoral candidate in American Studies at Harvard University, pursuing a dissertation that will focus on Indigenous public art, arts-based critiques of settler colonialism and cultural memory in the American public sector.
+She has served as the president, the vice-president and a board member of the Native American Art Studies Association.